Tuition Payments and Financial Aid

 - Student Employment positions are for the entire academic year.
 At the end of the spring semester, job information for the fall of the next school year will be posted.
 New students will receive information during the summer regarding available positions.

 - Students need to fill out an employment application online.
-Department supervisors will review applications, interview and hire qualified candidates.
+Department supervisors will review applications, interview and hire qualified candidates in the first two weeks of school.

 - Student employees can earn as much as $2300 per school year.